hlopes23/duck-hunt/README.md

 # Duck Hunt

-A fun, interactive web-based version of the classic Duck Hunt game.
+A group project with the purpose of making a fun, interactive web-based version of the classic Duck Hunt game.

 ## Features